openSUSE/squinnie/Readme.md

   running system, for identifying possible interesting interfaces and software parts that are worth further investigation.

-Hamster allows to look into a running system in a black box fashion.
+Squinnie allows to look into a running system in a black box fashion.
 This can be helpful for reviewing large and complex systems where a code review is not feasible.

-Hamster can highlight certain spots of interest in its different view modes (e.g. world readable files, unusual capability settings or similar).
+Squinnie can highlight certain spots of interest in its different view modes (e.g. world readable files, unusual capability settings or similar).
 This highlighting is currently done by way of terminal colors.
 These are just pointers, however.
-Hamster will not perform an automatical security analysis like other tools do (e.g. Lynis).
-Hamster rather provides a large data collection and a means to navigate it that allows a security expert to interactively dig deeper and uncover possible security issues.
+Squinnie will not perform an automatical security analysis like other tools do (e.g. Lynis).
+Squinnie rather provides a large data collection and a means to navigate it that allows a security expert to interactively dig deeper and uncover possible security issues.